0%

 Can glass windows be painted?

 Yes, but you must make sure that you have the correct type of paint.
-For example, acrylic paint can be useful for not only decorating your window but also for making the window itself more durable.
+For example, acrylic paint can be useful not only for decorating your window but also for making the window itself more durable.

 Can glass windows crack on their own?